 Many people seem to not fully understand what is recyclable, and what is not recyclable.
-We’re going to talk about the proper way to recycle and compost, as well as other ways to recycle if you don’t have a bin picked up by your city like we have in Austin, Texas.
+We’re going to talk about recycling and composting in Austin the proper way in you home bin, as well as other ways to recycle if you don’t have a bin picked up by your city like we have in Austin, Texas.

 Following these lists will show you proper ways to recycle and compost in Austin.

 CLEAN & DRY Plastic Bottles and Containers – Yes, that means you have to rinse out these containers, and dry them.
 Not spotless.
 Water, soda, detergent, & milk bottles.
 Chasing arrows doesn’t necessarily mean it’s recyclable.

 Food and Beverage Tins/Cans – Aluminum and steel.
 Foil must be balled 2″ or larger.
 Aerosol cans, but plastic tops must be removed, and it must be empty.
 Multi-material aerosol cans NOT accepted.

 Paper, Newspaper and Magazines – Coupons, junk mail, envelopes, cards, posters and wrapping paper (without foil or glitter).
 Wet, soiled or shredded paper is NOT, but it is compostable.